LIVINGSTON

 Are you looking to buy or sell a home in Livingston?
 Our team specializes in Livingston real estate and the surrounding Northern New Jersey area.
 Contact us today at 973-713-9464 or fill out the form below, and let us help you find your dream home!

-All data reflects 2026 year-to-date market activity (through February 2026) based on Garden State MLS data.
-If you are looking for a top realtor in Livingston NJ, our team provides local insight and strategic guidance for buyers, sellers, and first-time home buyers navigating this active market.
+All data reflects 2026 year to date market activity through April 2026 based on Garden State MLS data.
+If you are looking for a top realtor in Livingston NJ, our team provides local insight and strategic guidance for buyers, sellers, and first time home buyers navigating this active northern New Jersey market.

 Livingston at a Glance: Quick FAQs